 Applying for Your Social Security Card

-• Complete the Social Security Card Application
+• Online Social Security Application

 • Be sure to fill out the application listing your name EXACTLY as it is shown on your visa.
 If you have more than one first or last name, it could be listed differently than how you would think.

-• passport/visa
+• Passport/visa

 • DS-2019

-• country driver’s license
+• Country driver’s license

-• international driver’s permit or certified translation
+• International driver’s permit or certified translation

 • When your card comes in the mail, save the envelope and everything inside.
 (Very important for getting your MD driver’s license.)